-If a grantee desires to proceed to a doctoral course from a master's course, he/she may have the term of his/her scholarship extended upon a successful examination by MEXT and Osaka University and provided that he/she has made outstanding academic achievement that meets certain criteria.
-This will be implemented according to the proceeding of the program, provided that there are cases where the scholarship extension may be applied for the 2022 master's course students who subsequently wish to continue studying in the doctoral course.
+If a grantee desires to proceed to a Doctoral course from a Master's course, he/she may have the term of his/her scholarship extended upon a successful examination by MEXT and Osaka University and provided that he/she has made outstanding academic achievement that meets certain criteria.
+This will be implemented according to the proceeding of the program: note that at present, continuation of the program has yet to be determined.
+Provided that there are cases where the scholarship extension may be applied for the 2023 Master's course students who subsequently wish to continue studying in the doctoral course.